bohouta/Call4Code/README.md

  # Weather System

-Weather System is a dashboard that uses IBM Weather and Node Red
+Weather System is a dashboard that uses IBM Weather and Node Red to provide

 ![SYSTEM](https://user-images.githubusercontent.com/35352600/61587258-8fd1ba80-ab54-11e9-8c04-378a19c1679c.JPG)